mhasanmhasan/from-bash-to-go-part-ii/README.md

 p2.Print() // prints to standard error
 ```

 But we re-introduced the problem of having to define the default writer.
-To fix it for structs we create a function that sets the output to the default value:
+To fix this we create a function called `NewPrinter` that sets the output to the default value:

 ```go
 // hello/6/hello.go